 As the heir or heiress to a family fortune, you will understand the importance of protecting your wealth for future generations.
 Under English family law, non-matrimonial property such as inheritances or family trusts is not exempt on divorce.
 The court will be able to make orders against such property to meet your partner’s needs.

 The outcome of your case will depend on your exact circumstances, but the court may well find that you have an obligation to maintain your spouse from your family’s money.
 The court may also put pressure on family trusts to meet your spouse’s capital and income needs.
 As such, it is important that the court is presented an accurate valuation of your assets, including those locked up in complex trusts and investment structures.

 Vardags has extensive experience and an impressive track record representing heirs and heiresses in family law proceedings.
 We have worked with beneficiaries to family trusts and those set to inherit multi-million pound fortunes.

-From the outset, we will be focused on your desire to preserve your family’s wealth for future generations.
+Meanwhile, our bespoke approach allows our lawyers to focus on your desire to preserve your family’s wealth for future generations.
 Working alongside our dedicated and meticulous financial forensics team, our lawyers will value your interest in family property appropriately, and accurately argue what you will, and will not receive.

-We will help you demonstrate what your spouse realistically needs from a settlement and what they might be able to generate or contribute for themselves.

-We understand that you and your family want to avoid making payments to an ex-spouse.
+We will help you demonstrate what your spouse realistically needs from a settlement and what they might be able to generate or contribute for themselves, and understand that you and your family want to avoid making payments to an ex-spouse.
 Placing you and your best interests at the forefront of our practice, we will help you find the best way to protect yourself and your family wealth.